THE BIG BANANA FUN PARK

 Not long after, John Enevoldson joined as a partner and they expanded with 20 more plantation acres, a shop, cafe and a larger car park.
 In 1968 John Landi retired and sold his share to John Enevoldson who continued building the business until 1988 when it was sold to Horticulture World, which was part owned by local businessman Bob Johnston.
 Bob continued expanding the Big Banana into an educational showcase before undergoing a $30 million redevelopment that re opened in June 1989.

-The Big Banana Fun Park now boasts the biggest Water Park between Sydney and the Gold Coast, a state-of-the-art Laser Tag Arena, Ice Skating Rink, Toboggan Ride, “The World of Bananas” theatre and plantation tour experience, 36 hole Mini Golf course, Go Bananas Fun Zone, the biggest Giant Slide in the country, know as “The Racer”, Going Bananas Cafe, Gift and Souvenir shop, Candy Kitchen, Opal Centre, Cheesemaking Workshop, Reptile World, and 4D.
+The Big Banana Fun Park now boasts the biggest Water Park between Sydney and the Gold Coast, a state-of-the-art Laser Tag Arena, Toboggan Ride, Demolition Derby Ride, Ice-Skating Rink, “The World of Bananas” theatre and plantation tour experience, 36 hole Mini Golf course, Go Bananas Fun Zone, the biggest Giant Slide in the country, know as “The Racer”, Going Bananas Cafe, Gift and Souvenir shop, Candy Kitchen, Opal Centre, Reptile World, and 4D Ride Simulator.